-The cradle of Wu culture is best appreciated by starting with the ancient Lingering Garden, one of Suzhou’s top cultural attractions.
-Deemed one of China’s most famous gardens and a UNESCO World Heritage Site, this exquisite classical-style park is also home to many architecturally noteworthy buildings.
+The cradle of Wu culture is enticingly appreciated by starting with the ancient Lingering Garden, one of Suzhou’s beautiful cultural attractions.
+One of China’s prestigious gardens and a UNESCO World Heritage Site, this exquisite classical-style park is also home to many architecturally noteworthy buildings.
 The classic Ming-style Humble Administrator’s Garden is also a UNESCO World Heritage Site.
 Large and beautiful, it comprises a pond, water features, pavilions, terraces, chambers, and towers.
 Another intriguing curiosity found close to Lingering Garden is Hashan Temple.
-Named after a famous monk and once one of China’s ten most celebrated temples, its main structures are the Main Hall, the Circular Gallery, the Sutra Library, the Bell Tower, and a pavilion known as the Maple River Tower.
+Named after a revered monk, its main structures are the Main Hall, the Circular Gallery, the Sutra Library, the Bell Tower, and a pavilion known as the Maple River Tower.
 The Twin Pagodas, the North Temple Pagoda, and the Mysterious Taoist Pagoda are also worth seeing.
 More enriching history can be viewed at the Suzhou Silk Museum and the nearby Tongli Ancient Town and Zhenze Ancient Town.

 View Local Area Map